Galaxy's violent destruction acted as 'black hole delivery service' - NewsBreak

 The 45,000 light-year-wide main image of NGC 4424 was captured by Hubble and shows the galaxy in optical light.
 At the center of NGC 4424 is the galaxy's own supermassive black hole which is estimated to have a mass equivalent to between 60,000 to 100,000 suns.
 In addition to this central black hole, the spiral galaxy is thought to house millions of stellar mass black holes with masses between five and 30 times that of the sun.

 The close-up image of NGC 4424 is about 1,700 light-years wide and is made up of X-ray data which was captured by Chandra, and infrared light seen by Hubble.
-Seen in blue, the X-rays observed by Chandra are likely caused by material slowly being fed to a supermassive black hole within the star cluster.
+Seen in blue, the X-rays observed by Chandra are likely caused by material slowly being fed to a supermassive black hole within the star cluster .Related stories:

+— Did astronomers see the light from two black holes colliding for the first time?

+— Supermassive black hole pair nearest Earth is locked in a violent cosmic dance

 Eventually, the two supermassive black holes of NGC 4424 should move together with Nikhuli's supermassive black hole settling into an orbit around the native and central supermassive black hole.